 - hot cooked rice

-- To make the marinade: Combine all the marinade ingredients in a glass bowl.
+- Combine all the marinade ingredients in a glass bowl.
 Toss to combine, cover and refrigerate up to 24 hours.

-- To make the sauce: Heat 1 tablespoon of butter and the vegetable oil in a large non-stick skillet over medium heat.
+- Heat ½ tablespoon of butter and the vegetable oil in a large non-stick skillet over medium heat.
 Add the onion and sauté until softened, about 3 minutes.
 Add the garlic and ginger and cook, stirring constantly for about 1 minute or until fragrant.
 Add the garam masala, chili powder, cayenne and salt.
 Stir and cook until fragrant, about 30 seconds.
 Increase the heat to medium-high and add the marinated chicken pieces.
 Don’t worry about scraping out any remaining marinade mixture - just discard.
 Sauté until the chicken is no longer pink on the outside, about 5 minutes.